 - Decide in advance what your stance is on price, and offers on particular vehicles, and ensure the sales team are fully briefed.

-- The government have issued guidance around retail businesses, including motor dealerships, and how they can ensure the safety and wellbeing of their staff and customers.
+- The Government have issued guidance around retail businesses, including motor dealerships, in terms of how you can continue to ensure the safety and wellbeing of you staff and customers.
 To view this guidance, please click here.

 For further information or support, please contact your Account Manager in the first instance by phone or email.